alexharris0214/MultithreadedWordWrap/README.md

 - The program should not be able to enter deadlock
 7) ww must not exit with any warnings from AddressSanitizer or LeakSanitizer
 8) The program must maintain a global value to track whether any thread encounters an error condition so that ww can return the correct exit code
-9) The program should use a smart, dynamically allocated method of keeping track of path names.
-- When allocating pathnames, we know their length as strings and therefore do not need to use the inefficient strcat() in favor of memcpy().
+9) The program should detect when the arguments given to it are invalid, report this to the user, and stop.
-10) EXTRA CREDIT: The user should be able to give multiple files and directories in either non-recursive or recursive mode which should be processed correctly respective to the mode chosen
+10) EXTRA CREDIT: The user should be able to give multiple files and directories as arguments in either non-recursive or recursive mode which should be processed correctly respective of the mode chosen
 - Files given directly as arguments should output to STDOUT
+- When in non-recursive mode, files inside of subdirectories of directories given as arguments should not be normalized
+- In recursive mode, every file in every subdirectory of directories given as arguments should be normalized properly

-### Test Plan for Wrapping all files correctly as in PA2, non-recursive mode (1) ###
+### Test Plan for Wrapping all files correctly as in PA2, non-recursive mode (condition 1) ###
 Overall, the test plan first involves three major I/O cases: STDIN to STDOUT, file to STDOUT, and directory to files
   - We run the program in all three of these cases (for the first, simply piping example1.txt or example2.txt to STDIN and comparing to the second case) to ensure our file I/O is working properly